 This creates three key challenges for businesses:

-- Performing online KYC checks for every user is expensive.
+- Performing online KYC verifications for every user is expensive.

 - KYC checks add friction to the customer journey, as we’ll see below.